ParallelMaths/parallel/pages/9-08-checkmate.md

 ---

-White moves Queen to H8, which puts the King in check.
+White moves the Queen to H8, which puts the King in check.
 The black King is then forced to move to d7.
 This allows the white Queen to take the black Rook/Castle.
 :::